THOUGHT LEADERSHIP & TECHNICAL NOTES

 Ed frequently publishes materials as support to his courses and trainings, as well as to share his thinking on relevant actual topics related to Operations, Supply Chain Management, Sustainability or a combination of those.

-Below, you can find some recent examples of these texts.
+Below, you can find some examples of such texts.

 Juggling the 3 P’s: dealing with sustainability in the Supply Chain